MICBD is pleased to host the

 The Michigan medical marijuana community got a shot in the arm this Sunday, when the cover of the Detroit Free Press and News carried the story of registered patient Anqunette ‘Q’ Jamison and her use of cannabis to fight muscular sclerosis.

-On November 1, Q broadcast a video message to her fan base announcing her retirement from broadcast journalism as a news anchor with Fox News Detroit- and also outing herself as a medical marijuana patient.
+On November 1, Q broadcast a video message to her fan base announcing her retirement from broadcast journalism as a news anchor with Fox News Detroit- and also outing herself as a medical marijuana patient due to anxiety and stress, learn more about its benefits at this website.
 Q told the world that she was taking a lead role in preventing patients from being treated like criminals and joined the leadership of the MILegalize 2018 group to further that end.
 MILegalize 2018 is a ballot proposal committee which intends to place the question of marijuana legalization on the 2018 ballot in Michigan.

 “She’s a highly credible example of a person who gets real help from medical marijuana”- Jeff Hank, attorney and leader of MILegalize 2018, quoted in the Detroit Free Press speaking about Anqunette ‘Q’ Jamison